Easy DIY Christmas Card Holder

 For ready-made picture frames, you could glue the fabric or paper onto the part that usually has the hanging hooks or stand attached to the back of it.

-Just remember that whatever wrapping paper you choose, it needs to be thick good quality stuff.
-It’ll be less likely to tear when you’re gluing and stapling it and should also last for many more Christmases.
+Just remember that whatever wrapping paper you choose, it needs to be thick good good-quality stuff.
+It’ll be less likely to tear when you’re glueing and stapling it and should also last for many more Christmases.

 How beautiful is the wrapping paper I used?
-It was from Paperchase and worked perfectly for this project as it was thick, festive and went well with my gold colour scheme.
+It was from Paperchase and worked perfectly for this project as it was thick and festive and went well with my gold colour scheme.

-Staple strips of ribbon to the back of your frame.
+Step 5: Staple strips of ribbon to the back of your frame

-These will be what you’ll hang your cards from, so space the ribbons out as you see fit, and make sure that you pull them taut as you staple.
+These strips of ribbon are what you’ll hang your cards from, so space the ribbons out as you see fit.
+Make sure that you pull them taut as you staple.

-We used two strips for ours: one a couple of inches from the top for smaller cards and another about five inches below that for larger cards.
+I used two strips for mine: one a couple of inches from the top for smaller cards and another about five inches below that for larger cards.

 If you’re using a canvas, staple some strong ribbon or chain to the back of your frame for hanging it on the wall.

-We added a simple Christmas bow to ours as we thought anything else might be overkill, but it’s completely up to you!
+It’s time to decorate your frame as you wish.
+I added a simple Christmas bow to mine as I thought anything else might be overkill, but it’s completely up to you!

-If you want to do what we did then this Youtube video is super helpful for getting your bow right on your first try.
+If you want to do what I did then this Youtube video is super helpful for getting your bow right on your first try.

-Hang your frame where you can admire it and simply peg your cards onto the ribbon when they arrive in the post!
+Now it’s time to hang your frame where you can admire it and simply peg your cards onto the ribbon when they arrive in the post.
+Doesn’t it look so pretty?

 More Christmas Crafts

-If you like this DIY Christmas card holder, do you fancy checking out our other Christmas crafts?
+If you like this DIY Christmas card holder, do you fancy checking out my other Christmas crafts?

 How To Make Christmas Luminaries With Mason Jars